Peter Mayhew remembered: The gentle giant and Star Wars legend I knew

 Endgame confirms Captain America as my favorite Avenger: Steve Rogers reminds us again that it’s not the star-spangled suit and Vibranium shield that make a hero.

-Discuss: Peter Mayhew remembered: The gentle giant and Star Wars legend I knew
+Discuss: Peter Mayhew remembered: The Star Wars legend and gentle giant I knew

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.